jttang/SN_RKHS/README.md

 This file contians:

 (1) sample_code.m: A sample simulation code for computing empirical rejection probabilities.
-This simulation takes several hours to finish.

 (2) TandV.m: a function that computes \hat{T}_n and \hat{V}_n in the paper.